zekusmaximus/zyjeski/content/stories/eternal-return/01-chapter-1.md

 upcoming consciousness preservation procedure.
 Standard contract, standard timelin e, nothing about the request warranted the unease that settled in my chest when I loaded the fragment specifications.
 847.3 terabytes of preserved consciousness data.
-Large for a recovered fragment �?"most historical excavations yielded significantly less.
+Large for a recovered fragment, most historical excavations yielded significantly less.
 Memory integrity registered at 94.7 percent, well above the 85 percent threshold required for authentication.
 Neural pat hway preservation at 91.2 percent.
 Temporal consistency at 88.9 percent, which triggered the first flag in my analysis workflow.
 Temporal consistency should never drop below 92 percent in properly preserved fragments.
-I ran the standard diagnostic suite, expecting corruption markers or recovery artifacts �?"the usual culprits when temporal metrics fell outside normal parameters.
+I ran the standard diagnostic suite, expecting corruption markers or recovery artifacts, the usual culprits when temporal metrics fell outside normal parameters.
 The diagnostics returned clean.
 Fragment structure intact.
 Crystalline substrate showing no sig ns of degradation.
 Authentication markers valid across all verification layers.
 The fragment was perfectly preserved while simultaneously exhibiting impossible temporal characteristics.
 I made coffee.
 Strong, bitter, the kind that tastes like discipline.
-My lab overlooked the facility construction site three kilometers north �?"skeletal framework rising against the skyline, the Archive they were building to house humanity's preserved conscio usness.
+My lab overlooked the facility construction site three kilometers north, skeletal framework rising against the skyline, the Archive they were building to house humanity's preserved conscio usness.
 At night, the construction lights created artificial constellations.
 During the day, I watched cranes and workers assembling the infrastructure that would make consciousness preservation routine rather than experimental.
 We were seventeen years into the Upload Era.
 Preservation success rates had climbed from 12 percent to 67 percent.
-Still insufficient for casual immortality �?"losing a third of preserved consciousness made most people hesitant �?"but high enough that the wealth y, the desperate, and the philosophically curious were willing to risk digital continuity.</p>
+Still insufficient for casual immortality, losing a third of preserved consciousness made most people hesitant, but high enough that the wealth y, the desperate, and the philosophically curious were willing to risk digital continuity.</p>
         <p>I authenticated fragments for Upload Candidate families who wanted to incorporate ancestral
 consciousness into their preservation procedures.
 Whether adding recovered fragments